TheOrzo/IKfIR/README.md

 To increase the precision, so that the robot rarely knocks over objects, we increased the control frequency for the following test runs and switched to a different robot.
 So, we ran some tests on the LBR IIWA 7 robot with these changes, which has a smaller dimension and a larger gripper jaws.
 While it is less likely to knock over the objects, the gripper has difficulties to grasp because of its long jaws.
 It also tends to exert large velocities, despite high control frequencies and glitch through objects or gets stuck in walls.

 The Sawyer robot on the other hand combines a smaller head with shorter gripper jaws.
-The following demo with the Sawyer robot was trained with the following parameters: control_freq=100, horizon=500, learning_rate=0.001, episodes=700.
+The demo at ./assets/video/ sawyer1.mp4 with the Sawyer robot was trained with the following parameters: control_freq=100, horizon=500, learning_rate=0.001, episodes=700.
 The model is stored in the "demo_models" folder named "Sawyer_freq100_hor500_learn0.001_episodes700_controlOSC_POSE".